“At the Sign of the Crow and Quill”

 This story has its genesis in a pair of earrings.
 Elise Matthesen habitually gives evocative names to the jewelry she makes, and has been known to strike deals with writers wherein you get a slight discount if you pledge to try and write something named after the jewelry.

 Well, years ago — I forget how many, but I’m pretty sure it’s more than a decade — I bought a pair of earrings from her called “At the Sign of the Crow and Quill.”
 I had a subconscious feeling of what kind of story that should be . . . but it didn’t actually grow a plot until I was invited to submit something to Lace and Blade 4.
 That anthology series showcases exactly the kind of thing I had in mind: stories of highwaymen and duels and other such elegant, swashbuckling things.
-With that impetus, I finally managed to turn the title into a story — and it will be published soon in Lace and Blade 4, edited by Deborah J. Ross!
+With that impetus, I finally managed to turn the title into a story.
+It was subsequently published in Lace and Blade 4, edited by Deborah J. Ross, with an audio version from Serial Box!